-Even though email service providers like Pocomail email client have resolved the issues pertaining to spams and denial of Service attacks at least to their own satisfaction still there are several litigation cases involving spam messages and network intrusions.
-Here, one party accuses the other party for illegally spoofing the IP addresses of email messages and wasting its important data stored in the system.
+Even though email service providers like Pocomail email client have resolved the issues pertaining to spam and Denial of Service attacks.
+There are still several existing litigation cases involving spam messages and network intrusions.
+While having the contravention in email-security among the organizations, a thorough investigation is required to determine the reason for the unlawful act.

 All the messages in the Pocomail get saved in an MBX file format.

 Pocomail email client installed on the user’s machine needs to be synchronized with Gmail account working on the Gmail server.
 There is a possibility to spoof the IP address of the email data by the remote attacker.
 An attacker can access the Gmail server by synchronizing through Pocomail email client and can forge the data easily.